Constant-roll $\beta$-exponential inflation: Palatini formalism: Introduction

+The relevance of the $\beta$-exponential potential has been further highlighted by very recent studies addressing the emerging discrepancies between the {\textsf{Planck}} 2018 results and the latest {\textsf{ACT}} alongside Dark Energy Spectroscopic Instrument ({\textsf{DESI}}) data.
+The combined {\textsf{ACT}} and {\textsf{DESI}} observations indicate a preference for a bluer scalar spectral index ($n_s \approx 0.974$), placing significant tension on standard universal attractor models.
+Very recently, Ref. \cite{Yuennan2026} demonstrated that both minimally and non-minimally coupled $\beta$-exponential models can naturally resolve this $n_s$ tension.
+Their perturbative slow-roll analysis confirmed that this potential accommodates the higher $n_s$ values favored by {\textsf{ACT}}.
+However, their predicted tensor-to-scalar ratio remains relatively large ($r \sim \mathcal{O}(10^{-2})$) and strictly requires significantly large deformation parameters ($\beta \sim 5.0$) to safely satisfy the current {\textsf{BICEP/Keck}} upper bounds.

-In this paper, we also investigate the observational indices for the $\beta$-exponential potential, similar to the work in \cite{bostan}.
-However, we impose a constant-roll condition on the rate of roll of the inflaton.
-Our findings reveal that the Einstein frame Lagrangian corresponds to a generalized $k$-inflation model, with all predicted observables aligning with the constraints imposed by the recent sixth data release (DR6) of the Atacama Cosmology Telescope (ACT) collaboration \cite{ACTcollab2} over a reasonable range of model parameters.
+Building upon these compelling and timely findings, in this paper, we also investigate the observational indices for the $\beta$-exponential potential.
+However, to extend the dynamics beyond the conventional slow-roll regime and achieve a rigorous suppression of the tensor modes naturally, we impose a constant-roll condition on the rate of roll of the inflaton within the Palatini quadratic gravity framework.
+Our findings reveal that the Einstein frame Lagrangian corresponds to a generalized $k$-inflation model, with predicted observables aligning with the constraints imposed by the recent sixth data release (DR6) of the Atacama Cosmology Telescope ({\textsf{ACT}}) collaboration \cite{ACTcollab2} over a reasonable range of model parameters.

 The paper is structured as follows: we begin, in \S \ref{Sec.2}, by formulating the $f(R,\phi)$ gravity theory utilizing an auxiliary field $\chi$, while considering the presence of a fundamental scalar field $\phi$ that exhibits non-minimal coupling and possesses a potential $V(\phi)$.
-Through a Weyl rescaling of the metric and subsequent resolution of the auxiliary field's constraint equation, we derive the Einstein frame Lagrangian.
-By employing a flat FRW background metric, we subsequently extract the equations of motion governing the theory.
+Through a Weyl rescaling of the metric and the subsequent resolution of the auxiliary field's constraint equation, we derive the Einstein frame Lagrangian.
+Then, by employing a flat FRW background metric, we extract the equations of motion governing the theory.

-In \S \ref{Sec.3}, we describe the inflationary parameters and observables, operating under the constant-roll condition. \S \ref{Sec.4} introduces the $\beta$-exponential model, and in \S \ref{Sec.5}, we analyze its implications for the primordial tilt and the tensor-to-scalar ratio.
+In \S \ref{Sec.3}, we describe the inflationary parameters and observables, operating under the constant-roll condition. \S \ref{Sec.4} introduces the $\beta$-exponential model.
+In \S \ref{Sec.5}, alongside a comprehensive numerical analysis of the primordial tilt and the tensor-to-scalar ratio, we evaluate the equilateral non-Gaussianity amplitude to rigorously substantiate the physical significance of the constant-roll condition.
 We culminate our work in the final section with a summary of our conclusions.

-\section{\boldmath{\texorpdfstring{$f(R,\phi)$}{f(R,phi)}} gravity in the Palatini formalism}
+\section{\texorpdfstring{$f(R,\phi)$}{f(R,phi)} gravity in the Palatini formalism}